Kisstopher/UCF-Project-1/README.md

 Each team member aims to answer one question about real estate based on the data available.

-Project Team Members
+Project Team Members:
-  Steve Marsicek
+  Steve Marsicek,
-  Richard Torres
+  Richard Torres,
-  Brittany Castro
+  Brittany Castro,
-  Chris Gansen
+  Chris Gansen,
   Derek Pinto

   Presentation can be found at the link below